 We need heat to keep us warm during cold weather, but heating the home doesn’t come without risks.
 According to the U.S. Fire Administration, home fires occur more in winter than in any other season.
-Read these fire safety tips and keep them in mind as you heat up your home this winter.
+Keep these fire safety tips in mind as you heat up your home this winter:

 - Before firing up a wood stove or fireplace, have the chimney inspected annually and cleaned.